solana-foundation/solana-improvement-documents/proposals/0159-relax-transaction-signature-constraints.md

 ## Detailed Design

-The Solana protocol will no longer reject blocks with transactions that have failed precompile verification or have non-fee payer transacation-level signatures that fail verification.
+The Solana protocol will no longer reject blocks with transactions that have failed precompile verification or have non-fee payer transaction-level signatures that fail verification.
 Such transactions will be allowed to be recorded in a block and signature verification failures should be handled similarly to how SVM program errors are handled.
 The transaction will be